Information for Host Organization Applicants

 - Attend a mandatory orientation at the Cleveland Foundation for selected Host Sites, participate in regular touch points with foundation staff and supervisors throughout the year, and provide feedback via surveys.

-- Fellows will be released 2 paid days per month for training and professional development as a cohort.
+- Fellows will be released the equivalent of 2 paid days (approximately 14 hours) per month for training and professional development as a cohort.
 Fellows are expected to attend all of these sessions in full, and each of the fellows will be responsible for coordinating 1 day to highlight the work of their host agency.

 Cleveland Foundation’s Commitment to Diversity